kennycason/log4php/README.md

 $logger = Logger::getLogger(__CLASS__, $options);
 ```
 where `$options` is an associative array of options, below are some possible options,
-if $options is null it inherits default parameters, L
+if $options is null it inherits default parameters,
-ogging Level `INFO`, and writes to `/tmp/output.log`
+Logging Level `INFO`, and writes to `/tmp/output.log`
 ```php

 $options = array(